-On a weekly and monthly basis, Departments update the status of their respective deliverables as against Divisional/Corporate goals.
-Departments report to its respective Vice President/President and ultimately the Board via Departmental Monthly Reports.
-Updates to these Reports correspond with the company's CRM system so that the status of deliverables is tracked manually and electronically.
+On a weekly and monthly basis, Departments update the status of their respective deliverables against Divisional/Corporate goals.
+Departments report to the respective Vice President/President and ultimately the Board via Departmental Monthly Reports.
+Updates to these Reports correspond with the company's Customer Relationship Management (CRM) system so that the status of deliverables is tracked manually and electronically.

-In addition to the above-mentioned Departmental Reports, some Departments or the Shared Services Teams are also called upon to prepare other reports for use by the Board and its Subcommittees, when necessary.
+In addition to the above-mentioned Departmental Reports, some Departments are also called upon to prepare other reports for use by the Board and its Subcommittees, when necessary.

-2.6.2 Reports to Ministries, President/ Parliament
+2.5.2 Reports to Ministries, President/ Parliament

 The State Enterprises Performance Monitoring Manual outlines the framework within which State Enterprises (like InvesTT) and the Central Government interact.
-In particular, it highlights the reporting relationships of the State Enterprise vis-à-vis its Line Ministry, the Ministry of Finance (Investments Division) and the Cabinet.
+In particular, it highlights the reporting relationships of the State Enterprise vis-à-vis its Line Ministry, the Ministry of Finance (Investments Division/Corporation Sole), and the Cabinet.